mailhexu/TB2J/docs/src/magnon_band.rst

    magnon_dos

-The energies and the DOS are also saved to a txt file.
+The energies and the DOS are also saved to a txt file specified.
+The two columns of the file are the energies, and the DOS, respectively.
+It can be used for plotting the DOS if you want to plot in your own style.